mawi12345/poi-ase13/README.md

     mvn package

-Building will run the tests, but to explicitly run tests you can use the test target
+Building will run the tests, but to explicitly run tests you can use the test target.

     mvn test

-To start the app, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/) that is already included in this demo.
+To start the app on an local dev server, use the [App Engine Maven Plugin](http://code.google.com/p/appengine-maven-plugin/).
 Just run the command.

     mvn appengine:devserver